brittpinder/ios-reference/swift/initialization/README.md

 ## Failable Initializers

-If an initializer can run into problems that prevent it from propertly initializing a struct, class or enum (ex: due to invalid parameter values or the absence of a required external resource), you can make it a *failable* initializer.
+If an initializer can run into problems that prevent it from propertly initializing a struct, class or enum (ex: due to invalid parameter values or the absence of a required external resource), you can make it a *failable initializer*.
 Failable initializers create optional values and are indicated by `init?`.
 At the point where initialization fails, you simply return `nil`.

 Below is an example of a failable initializer that fails when an empty string is passed as the `name`.